ipathum/docker-compose/mariadb/README.md

 If you’re using Docker compose you can do with SSH with bellow or use filebrowser app.

+For get static ip check your network and get unused ip adress.

 > mkdir mariadb

 > cd mariadb